damienmaguire/CAN-BUS-Man-In-The-Middle/README.md

 # CAN-BUS-Man-In-The-Middle
-CAN BUS Man In The Middle for spying on and modifyling automotice can traffic on the fly.
+CAN BUS Man In The Middle for spying on and modifyling automotive can traffic on the fly.

 Originally designed to allow use of a Tesla Gen 2 Battery charger in a gen 1 Nissan Leaf